shred/acme4j/src/site/markdown/usage/authorization.md

         Http01Challenge.TYPE, Dns01Challenge.TYPE);
 ```

 The returned `combination` contains a single combination of challenges you would have to perform.
-If the combination consists of more than one challenge, you would have to perform _all of them_ in order to successfully authorize your domain.
+If the combination consists of more than one challenge, you will have to perform _all of them_ in order to successfully authorize your domain.
 If `null` is returned, it means that none of your offered challenge types are acceptable to the CA.

 If your software only implements a single challenge type, `findChallenge()` may be a little easier to use: